 The rotation program is envisioned as a collaborative program where the fellows interact with members of multidisciplinary review teams, pediatrics, pharmacometrics and pharmacogenomics experts in OCP, DPMH, ONDQA,OTS and OPT in FDA.
 Prior to initiation of the rotation program, an outline of each individual’s project will be developed by the fellow’s supervisor in consultation with the FDA point (s) of contact and may be further refined as the project progresses.

 - Promote regulatory opportunities for individuals engaged in clinical pediatric pharmacology training and establish formal outreach links to academic training programs.

 - Contribute to the professional education and training of clinical pediatricpharmacologists in the United States.

 - Expand the presence of clinical pediatric pharmacology within CDER at FDA.

 - Provide interaction opportunities for scientific and clinical staff in the Offices with fellows via joint projects and training programs.

 II.
 Logistics of the Program

 Fellows must provide evidence of approval from their home institution to attend the FDA for the pediatric pharmacology rotation.
 Fellows must provide the requested information for security and conflict of interest assessments.
 Fellows, through their training program director, should contact Eldridge Coles, Senior Management Officer, using the address provided at the end of this announcement for information regarding the rotation program and indicate timeframes, their expectations from the rotation and special interests.

-The length of the rotation program is flexible although a minimum of between four and six weeks is preferable.
+The length of the rotation program is flexible although a minimum of two months is required.

 B. Selection of Candidates